mstksg/inCode/copy/entries/dependent-haskell-2.md

                 -> Int
     ~~~

-    Even with with the type synonym, it's a little weird.
+    Even with with the type synonym, it's a little awkward.

     ~~~haskell
     numHiddens' :: OpaqueNet' i o Int -> Int